HLR/MRRG/README.md

 3. Experiment setup:
 >- We use 1 NVIDIA TITAN RTX to train our MRRG architecture.
->- The batch size is 8.
-During training process.
+>- The batch size is 8 during training process.
 >- The architecture uses 11139MiB GPU memory.
 >- The training process spends 5:32:50.
 >- The test accuracy in WIQA test V2 is in the range of [$79.9\%$, $81.0\%$]